Scientific theme - “A Search for Happiness”

 Lecture: “Applying psychology research on a global scale - by designing online educations and partnerships”

 This example will inspire you to make your own e-learning designs, channel your competences, and multiply your audience across borders and cultures.
 How do you get from A to B, and what are the challenges when designing blended learning projects?
 Welcome to a global journey!

 Online therapy, education and training is a rapidly expanding field, providing new job opportunities for young psychologists.
 To inspire the audience, this example describes the process from idea to a global organisation, providing NGOs and governments with blended learning staff educations, and group training programmes in 20 languages.
 This project aims to improve care for the millions of abandoned children, but the basic designs can be applied to any area of psychology.

 Emil Rask specialises in the treatment of children and adolescents with anxiety disorders and has been working in that field since 2012.
 He holds a particular interest for experiential psychotherapy and has experience in both ACT and ISTDP from certified courses and his own practice.
 Both traditions focus on the here-and-now in therapy and aim to give the client a more flexible relationship with their own thoughts and feelings through new experiences with their inner life.

 Workshop: “The Costly Pursuit of Happiness”

-The workshop centres on the paradoxes of trying to control inner experiences and the contradictory relationship between pursuing and achieving happiness.
-The workshop is grounded in ACT, and as a participant you will experience a dynamic workshop with demonstrations and exercises guided by the general notion that learning is best reached through experiencing rather than listening.
+The workshop centers on the paradoxes of trying to control inner experiences and the contradictory relationship between pursuing and achieving happiness.
+The workshop is grounded in ACT, and as a participant, you will experience a dynamic workshop with demonstrations and exercises guided by the general notion that learning is best reached through experiencing rather than listening.